vamsi-kanakam/vamsi-kanakam/README.md

 - 👋 Hi, I’m @vamsi-kanakam
 - 👀 I’m interested in Tech and arts
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m a Computer Science Major.
+- 🌎📍 Currently staying in USA.
-- 💞️ I’m looking to collaborate on open source
+- 💞️ I’m looking to collaborate on open-source
 - 📫 How to reach me
       - mailto:vamsikanakam2002@gmail.com
       - ping me on linked in https://www.linkedin.com/in/vamsi-kanakam-64b309197/